mairda/QtSunsetter/README.md

 Persistent configuration can be stored in the user's home directory, it current supports comments beginning at # characters and supports four settings:

-Latitude as a signed decimal floating point number (positive values are North, negative values are South) latitude=39.976634

-Longitude as a signed decimal floating point number (positive values are East, negative values are West) longitude=-111.766673

-The clock timezone offset in hours for the configured latitude/longitude as a signed decimal number timezone=-6.0
+Latitude as a signed decimal floating point number (positive values are North, negative values are South).
+Longitude as a signed decimal floating point number (positive values are East, negative values are West).
+The clock timezone offset in hours for the configured latitude/longitude as a signed decimal number.
 To correct the displayed time from local system clock to the configured timezone clock offset.
-If not present the local system clock is used as the time at the configured latitude/longitude
+If not present the local system clock is used as the time at the configured latitude/longitude An example configuration might look like:

+# A place to watch
+latitude=39.976634
+longitude=-111.766673
+timezone=-6.0
 CorrectForSystemTimezone